aigarius/static_blog/blog/2026/07/05/making-of-group-photo.md

 a lens that is not sharp, then the end result will be disappointing.

 You want the lens that is sharpest corner-to-corner when stepped down to about f/8-f/11, that you can get for your system.
 You also want that lens to be about 85mm full-size sensor or 50mm for 1.6 crop size.
 Luckily that kind of range is also a great range for optical design and sharpest lenses are typically available in exactly these kinds of sizes.
-You absolutely want to have a fixed focal lenght lens, not a zoom lens.
+You absolutely want to have a fixed focal length lens, not a zoom lens.
 Even profession grade zoom lenses often deliver worse image quality compared to fixed lenses that cost less 1/10th of their price (when shooting in the same focal length).
 Newer design lenses are better than older lenses - optical design, coatings and precision manufacturing have advanced a lot over the decades.
 Retro look is great for mood, but not as good for actual